What Are Marshmallows

 - Now you're going to make the hot sugar.

-- Turn on burner and cook mixture on medium heat until the sugar dissolves.
+- that stays attached.
+Turn on burner and cook mixture on medium heat until the sugar dissolves.
 Do not stir.

 - Working very quickly, remove saucepan from the heat.